Characterization of the Community Structure of Large-Scale Functional Brain Networks During Ketamine-Medetomidine Anesthetic Induction: Methods

 \subsubsection{Computation of Causal Interactions}

 \begin{enumerate}

 \item Model Order:

-To find the model order (number of observations to be used in the regression model), it was used the criteria of selection of models from Akaike (AIC) and Bayes/Schwartz (BIC).
-Both methods returned an order of the model equal to seven.
+To find the model order (number of observations to be used in the regression model), the criteria for the selection of models from Akaike (AIC) and Bayes/Schwartz (BIC) were used.
+Both methods returned the order of the model equal to seven.

 \item Causal Interactions